dev-bootcamp-2019/final-project-elshaek/README.md

 3. Still in the same directory, run `truffle migrate --reset`
 4. `cd client` and run `npm install`
 5. In the `client` directory, run `npm run start`
+6. Set metamask network to Localhost 8545
-5. Interact with the application at [http://localhost:3000](http://localhost:3000)
+7. Interact with the application at [http://localhost:3000](http://localhost:3000)

 ## User Stories:
 - Contract owner is also an admin